lfarizav/flux-k8s-setup-lab/README.md

 This lab demonstrates how to use [FluxCD](https://fluxcd.io) for **multi-tenant GitOps** on Kubernetes.
 We will:
-- Install core tools (Docker, Kind, kubectl, FluxCD).
+- Install core tools (Docker, Kind, helm, kustomize, kubectl, Multus, and FluxCD).
 - Create a Kubernetes cluster.
 - Enable multi-networking with Multus CNI.
 - Bootstrap FluxCD with Git repositories.